-If you’re a dog owner, you’re no stranger to dog toys.
+You’re no stranger to dog toys if you’re a dog owner.
 It’s safe to assume that some of these toys ended up torn apart in a matter of days, while some have been by your dog’s side for what seems like forever.
-Is there any reason for this, or do dogs just like some toys more than others?
+Is there any reason for this, or do dogs like some toys more than others?
 As insignificant as your pet’s toys may seem, they may actually benefit your dog.

 A popular choice, no doubt.
-Chew toys give your dog the opportunity to bite on something that isn’t a couch cushion or a sneaker.
-These toys can work as a sort of the canine version of a stress ball, letting your dog release some of their potentially pent-up energy.
+Chew toys allow your dog to bite on something that isn’t a couch cushion or a sneaker.
+These toys can work as a canine version of a stress ball, letting your dog release some of its potentially pent-up energy.

-Some breeds may be more entertained and willing to play fetch (retrievers for example).
-However, if your dog doesn’t fall in this category, that doesn’t mean you can’t find some sort of active toy for them.
-If you have a smaller dog who doesn’t care for toys, or a big bulldog who prefers laying around all day, a sprinkler to run through or little pool on a hot summer day can qualify as an active toy!
+Some breeds may be more entertained and willing to play fetch (retrievers, for example).
+However, if your dog doesn’t fall in this category, that doesn’t mean you can’t find some active toy for them.
+If you have a smaller dog who doesn’t care for toys or a big bulldog who prefers laying around all day, a sprinkler to run through or a little pool on a hot summer day can qualify as an active toy!
 You know your dog best, so think of some things you can try outdoors that may entice them.

 Toys for Emotional Support